-(Squantz Cove) - 5,064 acres (Squantz Pond State Park) Old Bogus Road, New Fairfield Regulations: See # D1- Danbury Parking 75 spaces
+(Squantz Cove) - 5,064 acres (Squantz Pond State Park) Across from 255 CT-39, New Fairfield Regulations: See # D1- Danbury

+Parking 75 spaces

-N6- Squantz Pond - 270 acres (Squantz Pond State Park) Short Woods Road, New Fairfield Regulations: Vessels launching from State boat launch are prohibited from using a motor or combination of motors in excess of 25 HP.
+N6- Squantz Pond - 270 acres (Squantz Pond State Park) In Squantz Pond State Park off Short Woods Road.
+New Fairfield Regulations: Vessels launching from State boat launch are prohibited from using a motor or combination of motors in excess of 25 HP.
 Larger motors may be attached but the propeller must be removed and the motor inclined out of the water or as high as possible.
 No motorized vessels may land or unload passengers or equipment on DEEP-owned property outside of the launch area.
 45 mph daytime limit, 25 mph limit from 1/2 hour after sunset to 1/2 hour before sunrise.
 M.S.D. (toilet) on vessels shall not be capable of overboard discharge.
 Parking: 25 spaces